2025 – 2026 Concert Season

 Gloriosa

-Saturday, Sept 13, 2025 – 7:30 PM @ King Center
+Saturday, Sept 13, 2025 – 7:30 PM @ King Center (855 Lawrence Way, Denver, CO 80204)

 We open the season in triumphant fashion with Gloriosa.
 From the brilliant brass fanfares and woodwind flourishes of Resplendent Glory to the sweeping drama of Yasuhide Ito’s Gloriosa, this concert honors music’s power to uplift and inspire.
 We are honored to have Dr. John R. Locke as a guest conductor on Sunrise at Angel’s Gate.
 Highlights include Charlie Johnson’s Petrichor—winner of the Inclusive Repertoire Award—and Viet Cuong’s Deciduous, a meditation on the cyclical journey of healing.